• English

 Carnival of Curacao

-I went to Curaçao many times, but never during the dates of the Carnival.
+I have been to Curaçao many times, but never during Carnival.

 On the way to Bandabou in Curaçao

-I was told that the parades are really cool and on top, it is a tropical island with a guaranteed summer weather!
+I have been told that the parades there are really amazing and on top, it is a tropical island with guaranteed summer weather!
 I hope to be able to tell you more about it myself one day!

-The only experience I had was to listen to the talented rhythms of their musicians playing for the Brass Bands during Carnival.
-My mother in law organized them to come to her house as a surprise for one of her son’s wedding.
+The only experience of it I have had was listening to the talented rhythms of their musicians playing in the Brass Bands during Carnival.
+My mother-in-law organized for them to come to her house as a surprise for one of her son’s wedding.
 It was impressive!
-It was as good as the brass band Bateria Furiosa of the Salgueiro School in Rio de Janeiro I mention below!
+It was every bit as good as the brass band Bateria Furiosa of the Salgueiro School in Rio de Janeiro I mention below!

-In the meantime, you can check the program and have a look at the pictures to give you a little idea.
+In the meantime, you can check the program and have a look at the pictures to give you an idea.
 I even have my family checking out live on streaming TV or Facebook.

-But what I can tell you is that this island is really beautiful.
-It has buildings looking like Amsterdam but with colours and good weather!
+I don’t know if it is one of the best carnivals on the area, but what I can tell you is that this island is really beautiful.
+Its buildings look like Amsterdam but with colours and good weather!

 Willemstad, Curaçao

 Indeed, although many people think it is linked to Brazil somehow, it’s not!
-It is an ex-Dutch colony, that’s why the buildings look like that!
+It is an ex-Dutch colony, which is why the buildings look like that!

 The beaches outside the main city on the west coast are breathtaking!
 Just make sure you rent a car as otherwise, it will be nearly impossible to enjoy the true gems of the island.
-Also, make sure to check a day trip to Klein Curacao. it’s an uninhabited paradise island with white sandy beaches!
+Also, make sure to take a day trip to Klein Curacao.
+It’s an uninhabited paradise island with white sandy beaches!

-And check out the beautiful caves and flamingoes reserves as well on the way.
+And check out the beautiful caves and flamingo reserves as well on the way.

 Curacao is a small island but there is so much to see!
 Just make sure you spend enough time.
-I would say a minimum of 10 days, especially if you spend time celebrating the carnival!
+I would say a minimum of 10 days, especially if you go for the carnival!

 I had the chance to visit Rio for 5 days on my trip to Brazil last year and we spent an evening in one of the schools competing for the carnival.

-So we had a little sneak peek of what it could be like.
+So we had a little sneak peek of what it was going to be like.
 And I am pretty sure that this is one of the best carnivals in the world!

 Samba school of Salgueiro in Rio de Janeiro